steveloughran/kerberos_and_hadoop/sections/ugi.md

 ### `getLoginUser()`

-This returns the current logged in user
+This returns the logged in user

     UserGroupInformation user = UserGroupInformation.getLoginUser();